kxk302/MACS2/README.txt

    value for the number of reads, so we can find valleys by peak calling.
 Add as a new column to bigwig-to-histogram files by activating the venv and running the following command:

-   . ./venv/bin/activate;./scripts/add_peak_column.sh;
+   . ./venv/bin/activate;./scripts/add_peak_column.sh <InputFolder> <OutputFolder>;

+   Set both <InputFolder> and <OutputFolder> to './input'.
 This shell script creates a "_peak.bed" file for each tabular file in ./input folder

 5. Do MACS2 peak calling by running the following command:

-   ./scripts/run_peak_caller.sh <EXTSIZE>
+   ./scripts/run_peak_callers.sh

+   This script calls ./scripts/run_peak_caller.sh with <EXTSIZE> set to 25, 35, 50, 75, 100, 150, and 200.
-   Must pass "extsize" input parameter needed by MACS2.
-For each .bed file, this generates a folder in ./output folder (e.g., for "ATCC_0mM_S1_R1_001_peak.bed" and extsize 25 it creates a "./output/ATCC_0mM_S1_R1_001/extsize_25" folder).
+   <EXTSIZE> input parameter is needed by MACS2.
+For each .bed file, this generates a folder in
+   ./output folder (e.g., for "ATCC_0mM_S1_R1_001_peak.bed" and extsize 25 it creates a "./output/ATCC_0mM_S1_R1_001/extsize_25" folder).
 In each folder, 3 files are created.
 E.g., in "./output/ATCC_0mM_S1_R1_001/extsize_25" folder, the following files are created: